wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==
 = 2.3.1 - Released on 03 February 2022 =
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-giftcards-official&utm_medium=giftcards-org-page&utm_campaign=official)
+* New: Change author from MakeWebBetter to WP Swings
 * New: Minor Bug fixes
 * New: Compatible with latest WP and WC